Mr. P (singer): Solo career

-Achievements

-In 2001 P-Square won the "Grab Da Mic" competition making Benson and Hedges sponsor their album titled "Last Nite".

-P Square was also nominated as "Most promising African Group" in the Kora Global Awards.

-They won the 2003 Amen Award for "Best R&B Group".
-On April 4, 2010, P Square were named the Artist of the year at the Kora award in Ouagadougou, Burkina Faso.

 Personal life

-In 2013, Okoye and his then-girlfriend, Lola Omotayo welcomed a daughter in a San Francisco hospital in the United States.
+In 2013, Okoye and his girlfriend, Lola Omotayo, welcomed a daughter in a San Francisco hospital in the United States.
 On 17 November 2013, the duo got married at the Ark in Lekki, Lagos, Nigeria.

 Endorsement deals

 On June 16, 2016, Mr P was made a Kia motor ambassador.
 Mr. P was also made a brand ambassador for Olympic Milk, produced by Nutricima limited.
 Peter founded a reality TV show named Dance with Peter which was sponsored by Globacom Telecommunication Limited.
 In August 2021, he was unveiled as the brand ambassador of Adidas, a manufacturing company that deals with shoes, clothing and accessories.